 We all love music!
-So why are so many people fearful of or dread learning an instrument?
-After a number of years I think I am getting closer to an answer...
+So why are so many people fearful of, dread or just put off learning a musical instrument?
+After years of teaching, I am getting closer to an answer...

 The thought process for adults and children are different.
 Children many times view learning a musical instrument as "just more homework."
 It's another thing to check off the ever growing list of things to get done.
 Adults, on the other hand, are fearful of not being creative enough or physically capable.

 Most guitar lessons for kids focus on the "facts" of music.
 While these are important, little time is spent on creativity, music appreciation, and overall enjoyment of just making music.
 Adults need the above as well, but benefit from deeper understanding of how and why.
 With a clear picture of how and why, the physical challenges for an adult or child can always be alleviated.
 With students as young as 5 and as old as 88, there is always a balance.

 It is amazing when you can tap into the areas of curiosity, creativity, and natural inquisitiveness of a student.
 It's ok to relax a bit in order to remove any roadblocks that get in the way of reaching a student's full potential.

 It is my dream that every student, young and old, walks away from a lesson inspired by creativity, exploration, joy, and fun.